Analysis | Team Trump uses a hilarious mishmash of polls to boost the president

 It seems quite unlikely that any reporters who have been in the business long enough to earn travel time on Air Force One found this convincing.
 There’s an obvious question introduced by the isolated data included in the tweet: How is Trump faring among those who have already voted?

 The answer is: badly.
 Floridians who have already voted prefer Biden by 24 points.
-Georgians prefer Biden by 12y, and North Carolinians prefer the former vice president by 25.
+Georgians prefer Biden by 12, and North Carolinians prefer the former vice president by 25.
 Overall, therefore, the poll shows close races in all three states.

 Remember, each of these is a state that Trump won in 2016 — by 1.2, 5.1 and 3.7 points, respectively.
 Trump’s campaign manager reportedly thinks that a Trump victory this year depends on holding all three of these states: states where he’s tied (Georgia) or down two points (Florida) or four points (North Carolina).

 In other words, this isn’t really good news for Trump.
-Particularly given that any campaign would prefer the support of a voter who has already voted than one who plans to.
+Particularly, given that any campaign would prefer the support of a voter who has already voted than one who plans to.
 Voters who plan to vote don’t always vote.
 Part of Trump’s strategy this year has been to argue that votes already cast shouldn’t necessarily count (hence his jeremiad against mail-in ballots), but you get a major storm in one of these states on Election Day or a souring of enthusiasm for the president and things get dark for him quickly.

-Again, Trump very much can still win, particularly with polls this close in an unusual political year.
+Again, Trump very much could still win, particularly with polls this close in an unusual political year.
 But it remains the case that, while the polls tightened a lot in 2016, they haven’t done so to the same degree this year.

 Here’s our look at the last 28 days of the 2016 and 2020 campaigns, using polling averages from FiveThirtyEight.
 It has three columns: overall support for each candidate (using the same colors as above), margin between the two and undecided or third-party voters.
 Data from 2016 are indicated with dotted lines; final data are indicated with circles at far right.